This looks very interesting.

 Besides innovating in the world of unattended sensors, DRONEBOX eases the scalability challenges for drone service operators.
 Such service providers use professional drones to provide their customers with detailed aerial land surveys in mining or agriculture, perform infrastructure inspections, or monitor the progress of construction sites.
 However, some remote locations need regular or prolonged visits, which increase travel costs and risks to drone service providers.
 From an end-user perspective, despite providing powerful new insights within an industrial context, the mass-adoption of professional UAVs is slowed by the special skills required to operate them.
-Conversely, by pre-deploying DRONEBOX systems at the right locations, travel to remote areas is no longer required, charging or handling drone batteries is eliminated, and sensor data is simply sent through a network for easy access and processing.
+Conversely, by pre-deploying DRONEBOX systems at the right locations, travel to remote areas is no longer required, charging or handling drone batteries is eliminated, and sensor data via the different systems integrations used is simply sent through a network for easy access and processing.

 DRONEBOXES can be installed anywhere so that drones can perform pre-programmed scheduled routines, deploy on demand, or be woken up by other drones or sensors as part of a much wider network of “things”.
 As a network, DRONEBOXES can increase their effectiveness and mission times using collaborative technologies.
 Such deployments could offer first responder support in crisis events before sending humans into dangerous environments, such as nuclear power plant meltdowns, chemical spills, or natural disasters.